FurkanMDemiray/JokesApp/README.md

 ## Alamofire

-In this app I have used Alamofire.
-I have used Alamofire for getting request from API.
+In this app I have used Alamofire for getting request from API.